Dense Hebbian neural networks: a replica symmetric picture of supervised learning: Numerical findings

-This is equivalent to set $\rho\sim \mathcal{O}(1)$ and $\rho_{_P}\sim \mathcal{O}(1)$.
-If we fix the dataset quality $r$, and we use a number of examples that leads to a non-null retrieval region for the unsupervised model, then we also always have a non-null supervised retrieval region.
-However the contrary is not the case, as shown in Fig. \ref{fig:phase_confronto}, supporting the fact that the presence of supervision in learning dramatically improves learning outcomes.
+If we fix the dataset quality $r$, and we use a number of examples that leads to a non-null retrieval region for the unsupervised model, which allows us to have a non-null supervised retrieval zone (as illustrated in the second row of Fig. \ref{fig:sup_confronto}).
+However the opposite is not the case; to deepen this, we show in Fig. \ref{fig:phase_confronto}, the behaviour of the critical load for different values of $M$ greater than $M^{(sup)}_\otimes$, supporting the fact that the presence of supervision in learning dramatically improves learning outcomes.